edoardob90/finance-tracker-bot/README.md

 - `/show_data`: print all the saved records not yet appended to the spreadsheet
 - `/clear_data`: erase the saved records
-- `/append_data`: immediately append saved records to the spreadsheet.
+- `/append_data <when>`: append the saved records to the spreadsheet.
+If `when = now`, it will *immediately* append the data to the spreadsheet (if configure), otherwise it schedules a new task to append the data at the next midnight.
 It will also remove all the records saved in the bot's local storage
 - `/auth_data`: show the status of the authentication and the configured spreadsheet
-- `/reset`: reset the spreadsheet, i.e., change ID and the sheet name where to append data
+- `/reset`: reset the spreadsheet, i.e., change ID and the sheet name where to append the data

 ## Notes & to-do